venkat5ai/ai-workshop/README.md

 AI workshop for AI data modeling, Agentic AI programming and many more.

 # RAGs
 RAG-powered conversational assistant that can be queried via a web API, with memory, and is ready for integration with a front-end or other systems.
+Containerization will be next steps.